isotope11/project_tango_foxtrot/README.md

   - An Actor runs in his own thread.
   - DCell lets you distribute these Celluloid Actors as services all over the network, not ust on the same machine.
 Distributed Objects generally.

+### License

+This project is released under the MIT License.
+See LICENSE for details.